Stu67nt/TerminalVideoPlayer/README.md

 This project is provided as-is, free and open-source.

 ## AI Usage
-AI was used for this project also only to provide assistance with some optimisations such as vectorised rendering.
+AI was used for this project only to provide assistance with some optimisations such as some of the for loop optimisations like when converting Greyscale to ASCII as well as introducing me to the del keyword to free up memory.